Hungarian orthography: Subordination

-Appositional compounds are normally written in two words, e.g. 'a footballer wife' (a wife who plays football) is expressed as futballista feleség.
-However, if there is a possessive relationship between the words, i.e. if the wife of a footballer is meant, it is considered a (regular) compound, thus it should be written as one word: futballistafeleség.
+Appositional compounds are normally written in two words, e.g. 'a soccer-player wife' (a wife who plays soccer) is expressed as futballista feleség.
+However, if there is a possessive relationship between the words, i.e. if the wife of a soccer player is meant, it is considered a (regular) compound, thus it should be written as one word: futballistafeleség.
 There are several appositional compounds though, which are written as one word, especially where the first element specifies the type of the second (e.g. diáklány 'student girl').